Shift matrix

 Clearly, the transpose of a lower shift matrix is an upper shift matrix and vice versa.

 As a linear transformation, a lower shift matrix shifts the components of a column vector one position down, with a zero appearing in the first position.
 An upper shift matrix shifts the components of a column vector one position up, with a zero appearing in the last position.

 Premultiplying a matrix A by a lower shift matrix results in the elements of A being shifted downward by one position, with zeroes appearing in the top row.
 Postmultiplication by a lower shift matrix results in a shift left.

 Similar operations involving an upper shift matrix result in the opposite shift.

-Clearly all finite-dimensional shift matrices are nilpotent; an n by n shift matrix S becomes the null matrix when raised to the power of its dimension n.
+Clearly all finite-dimensional shift matrices are nilpotent; an n × n shift matrix S becomes the zero matrix when raised to the power of its dimension n.